varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 ###

 ## Lesson 2: Factory Pattern
-> Video minute
+> Video time 2:09:00

 The idea of the factory pattern is to have a contract (the factory) that will carry the mission of creating other contracts.
-(2)

 What if I want have a lot of these contract deployed to give people the power to save their favorite number.